Standard terms and conditions of business

 • If a client fails to cancel the booking as set out above, he/she will be liable for the full payment.
 Once paid, a recording of the event will automatically be made available via the client’s profile page as a courtesy from the Tax Faculty.

-Technical Resource Centre & CPD Subscription
+Technical Resource Centre & Subscription Package

 • The Tax Faculty will provide the CPD subscription service to you on a pre-paid basis.